Doiwala: Religious composition of population

 Hindus make up 80.2% of the population, followed by Muslims at 10.1% and Sikhs at 9.1%.
 Being a part of Dehradun district, Garhwali population is widespread in the nearby town Bhaniyawala, where many of the residents of the old Tehri city were relocated to.
 Nearby villages like Nunawala, Sherghar, Jhabrawala, Kheri, Bulawala, Chandmari follow mostly Sikhism.
 Major Indian festivals like Diwali, Eid, Republic and Independence Day, Holi, Vijaydashmi, Gurpurab are celebrated with delight in the region.
 Other local festivals include the famous Jhanda Mela, Lohri, Guru Gobind Jayanti, Baisakhi, Guru Arjan Sahib ji Shaheedi Divas, Guru Granth Sahib ji first Parkash Purab Divas and Chotey Sahibzade Shaheedi Divas.
-Popular Western celebrations like Christmas, Valentine's Day, New Year's Eve etc have also found acceptance in the area and are celebrated with glee.
+Popular Western celebrations like Christmas, Valentine's Day, New Year's Eve etc. have also found acceptance in the area and are celebrated with glee.
 Ravidassis are also spread throughout the town.

 Climate

 The climate of Doiwala is generally temperate, although it varies from tropical in summers to severely cold, depending upon the season and the altitude of the specific location.
 Doiwala is rarely known to fall below 0 °C(32 °F).
 Summer temperatures can reach as high as 43 °C(109.4 °F) whereas winter temperatures can fall as low as −0.5 °C(31.5 °F).
 During the monsoon season, there is often heavy and protracted rainfall.
 Doiwala and other plains areas of Uttarakhand see almost as much rainfall as Coastal Maharashtra and Assam.
-The weather is considered to be good during winter in the hilly regions but it is often hot in the "Doon" valley.
-Agriculture benefits from fertile alluvial soil, adequate drainage and plentiful rain.
-Mountain areas are also used for agriculture.

 Languages

 Garhwali, Kumaoni, Punjabi and Hindi are the major spoken and native languages in Doiwala and nearby villages.
 Urdu and English are also quite prevalent.
 Administratively, English and Hindi are the two most common languages.
-Due to the high number of schools near the region, foreign languages like French are also gathering some traction, but currently count trace amounts of fluent speakers.
-In the past decade, a penchant for classical revivalism has also meant that Sanskrit is getting popular in many schools, but like French, counts almost no fluent speakers.